intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/KeyboardShortcuts.md

-# Visual Studio Code Keyboard Shortcuts
+# Tastenkombinationen für Visual Studio Code

 A key to be more productive with Visual Studio Code is to use the builtin keyboard shortcuts.
 You can view the full list of keyboard shortcuts by going to `File > Preferences > Keyboard Shortcuts`.